SirWlad/Python_flask_problem/README.md

 * selling all or some of a stock, again verifying the portfolio, and
 * verifying that your history page shows all transactions for your logged-in user.

-### Also were tested some unexpected usage, as by:
+### Also was implemented and tested protection against unexpected usage, as by:

 * inputting alphabetical strings into forms when only numbers are expected,
 * inputting zero or negative numbers into forms when only positive numbers are expected,